 - To mix the urethane, pour equal amounts of Parts A & B into a clean container being sure to measure accurately.
 You can get a disposable paint bucket from Lowe’s or Home Depot or you local hardware to mix in.
-Add the Accelerator and mix vigorously for at least 5 minutes (this is very important).
+Add the Accelerator THAT IS INCLUDED IN THE KIT and mix vigorously for at least 5 minutes (this is very important).
 Be sure to scrape the sides and bottom of the container while stirring.
 Do not mix more than can be applied in 45 minutes.
 Begin applying the urethane immediately after you finish mixing unless you think it is too thin, in which case you can let it stand for 10–15 minutes and it will thicken.
 You cannot over mix but you can certainly under mix.

 - Do not work in direct sunlight.
 Do not breathe the fumes or get the urethane on your skin.

 - Begin coating the area where you want the thickest layer first.
 You can build thicker applications by applying multiple coats.
 Wait 15-20 minutes between coats.
 If sagging or running occurs, allow more time between coats.
 Try not to let the urethane come all the way up to your masking until the last coat.
 Working from the center outward to the masking will allow for optimal build and symmetry.
 Remove the masking after the final has started to cure (about 30 minutes from when you finish rolling). *** If you wait more than two hours to add another coat, the urethane primer will be needed to go atop the surface that you want to re-coat.